The impact of volcanoes on the terrestrial environment

 3. Eruption of Mount St. Helens (1980)

 Located in the state of Washington, this eruption resulted in the loss of nearly 57 lives and devastated nearly 600 km² of land.
-The ash fallout affected air quality and had consequences on local flora and fauna, necessitating considerable ecological restoration efforts.
+The ash fallout affected air quality and had consequences for local flora and fauna, necessitating considerable ecological restoration efforts.

 4. Eruption of Eyjafjallajökull (2010)

 This eruption in Iceland caused a massive disruption of air travel in Europe for several weeks due to ash clouds.
-This event highlighted the vulnerability of modern infrastructures to natural phenomena and led to thorough reviews of safety protocols in air transport.
+This event highlighted the vulnerability of modern infrastructures to natural phenomena and led to extensive reviews of safety protocols in air transport.

 5. Eruption of Taal (2020)